joaquinOnSoft/OTSPerformanceTest/README.md

 ```

 > Please note:
-> - The output is .csv file using the tab as field separator
+> - The output is a .csv file using a tab as field separator
 > - `example.pdf` is a 95 kb file

 ## Chat GPT prompt used to generate the base code